Crew: Rachel (& Richard Pennell)

 Scroll the images below.
 The “M.M.” beside George’s name means he received a Military Medal.

-Cecil Francis James
+James: Cecil Francis

 Cecil was born February 1, 1898 in Rutherglen, Ontario, to Eliza (nee Pennell) and John “Jack” James.